goreleaser/goreleaser/www/docs/customization/chocolatey.md

     # The value may not contain spaces or character that are not valid for a URL.
     # If you want a good separator for words, use '-', not  '.'.
     #
-    # Defaults to `ProjectName`.
+    # Default: ProjectName
     name: foo

     # IDs of the archives to use.
-    # Defaults to empty, which includes all artifacts.
+    # Empty means all IDs.
     ids:
       - foo
       - bar

     # Your app's owner.
     # It basically means your.
-    # Defaults empty.
     owners: Drum Roll Inc

     # The app's title.
     # A human-friendly title of the package.
-    # Defaults to `ProjectName`.
+    #
+    # Default: ProjectName
     title: Foo Bar

     # Your app's authors (probably you).
-    # Defaults are shown below.
     authors: Drummer

     # Your app's project url.
     # It is a required field.
     project_url: https://example.com/

-    # Template for the url which is determined by the given Token (github,
+    # URL which is determined by the given Token (github,
-    # gitlab or gitea)
+    # gitlab or gitea).
+    #
-    # Default depends on the client.
+    # Default: depends on the git remote
+    # Templates: allowed
     url_template: "https://github.com/foo/bar/releases/download/{{ .Tag }}/{{ .ArtifactName }}"

     # App's icon.
-    # Default is empty.
     icon_url: 'https://rawcdn.githack.com/foo/bar/efbdc760-395b-43f1-bf69-ba25c374d473/icon.png'

     # Your app's copyright details.
-    # Default is empty.
     copyright: 2022 Drummer Roll Inc

     # App's license information url.